vshah24/Data-Modelling-with-Postgres-/README.md

 #### Datasets
-Currently, data is collected for songs and user activities in two different directories (`song and log`),using json format.
+Currently, we are collecting data for songs and user activities that are stored in two different directories (`song and log`),in json format.

 ##### 1.Song Dataset